rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 	2. Install Podman (if not already there)
 2. Setup one or more RedHat (Rocky) machine(s) to become Kubernetes nodes
 	1. Give distinct DNS names
+	2. Disable any firewalls
+		1. `sudo systemctl disable firewalld`
-	2. Optionally snapshot base after OS install for rollback if virtual machines
+	3. Optionally snapshot base after OS install for rollback if virtual machines
 3. Configure admin machine to have ssh password-less key access to future k8s nodes
 	1. `ssh-copy-id NODENAME` (not IP)
 4. Create a git repo with code for cluster creation